ksuhartono97/Class-Notes/SOSC1340/6_recurring_patterns.md

 Things that stayed constant in the relationship:

-- Fateful ties: each country things that the other is profoundly important to it one way or the other.
+- Fateful ties: each country thinks that the other is profoundly important to it one way or the other.
 - America's desire to change China : a story of failure, due to their exaggeration of their ability to change China.
 - Interest: similar interest of having access to China on equal terms.
 Also, favorable balance in Asia, America doesn't want to see Asia dominated by any power or hostile power.